Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Directed graphs, Quasi and pseudo metric spaces and the correspondence distortion distance

-This is identical to the definition for metric spaces, as shown in \eqref{eq:GH}, we just need to be careful about being consistent with the order of the points. \end{defn} It is straightforward to verify that $d_{GH}$ is a pseudo-metric on the space of finite pseudo-quasi-metric spaces, and a metric on the space of finite quasi-metric spaces.
+This agrees with the standard definition for the Gromov-Hausdorff distance when $(X,d_X)$ and $(Y,d_Y)$ are metric spaces.
+It is straightforward to verify that $d_{CD}$ is a pseudo-metric on the space of all set-function pairs and a metric on the space of finite quasi-metric spaces.
+The proofs are analogous to that for metric spaces discussed in \cite{Burago}.